 - a. off-campus classes

-- b. multi-media learning packages
+- b. independent study courses

-- c. correspondence courses
+- c. adult education courses

 - d. external degree programs

 Off-campus classes are given in various parts of the state primarily as a service to public school teachers and school systems.
 Multi-media learning packages and correspondence courses are provided for the convenience of students wishing to earn university credits who cannot attend classes either on or off the campus.
+Certain courses are delivered in cooperation with the mass media.
+Adult education courses allow professional people to earn non-academic credit in courses designed to improve job performance.
 Whenever feasible, the Center also tailors, for schools in Colorado, external degree programs.

-In addition, the Center exercises academic management and coordination for the Center for Special and Advanced Programs, (CSAP), which has been created to meet the educational needs of the employed adult.
-Its programs are designed to enable students to obtain degrees without undue interference with full-time employment.
-This program uses a flexible course format which permits the fully employed adult to participate in a full-time degree program that specifically utilizes and builds upon his work experience and allows the student to develop a program that will be relevant to his career objectives.
-Seminars preceded by directed readings, workshops, lectures, discussions, case studies, and individual study and research form the basis for much of the course work.
+In addition, the Center exercises academic management and coordination for the Center for Special and Advanced Programs (CSAP), which has been created to meet the educational needs of the employed adult.
+Its programs are delivered at established instate and outstate sites, and are designed to enable students to obtain degrees without undue interference with full-time employment.

-Periodically, the Center, through the College of Education, will also offer classes or workshops on campus dealing with the whole field of non-traditional education.
+Periodically, the Center, through the College of Education, also offers classes or workshops on campus dealing with the whole field of non-traditional education.

-Outreach Independent Study, Correspondence and Learning Package Courses.
-A University of Northern Colorado policy states that a student may earn and apply a maximum of 45 quarter hours of credit through correspondence courses, learning package courses or extension courses toward a bachelor's degree.
-This includes: University of Northern Colorado correspondence and learning package courses and correspondence and extension work transferred from other colleges and universities.
-Correspondence and learning package courses must be completed, graded and recorded the quarter before the student expects to graduate.
+Outreach Independent Study.
+University of Northern Colorado policy states that a student may earn and apply a maximum of 45 quarter hours of credit through correspondence courses, learning package courses or extension courses toward a bachelor's degree.
+This includes University of Northern Colorado Outreach independent study courses and correspondence and extension work transferred from other colleges and universities.
+Independent study courses must be completed, graded and recorded the quarter before the student expects to graduate.

-Students who are not pursuing nor applying correspondence and learning package credits toward a University of Northern Colorado degree are not limited in the number of credits they can earn.
-Students who plan to use credits earned through UNC correspondence or learning package courses toward a degree at another university or college are advised to consult with the proper officials at the institution granting the degree to be sure the credit is acceptable.
+Students who are not pursuing nor applying Outreach independent study credits toward a University of Northern Colorado degree are not limited in the number of credits they may earn.
+Students who plan to use credits earned through UNC Outreach independent study courses toward a degree at another university or college are advised to consult with the proper officials at the institution granting the degree to be sure the credit is acceptable.